harplife/zettelkasten/study_LearnCpp_GettingStarted.md

 ```

 - "foo" is a meaningless word that is often used as a placeholder name for a function or variable when the name is unimportant to the demonstration of some concept.
-	- Such words are called **metasyntactic variables**, though they're often called **placeholder names** instead.
+	- Such words are called <mark class="hltr-trippy">metasyntactic variables</mark>, though they're often called <mark class="hltr-trippy">placeholder names</mark> instead.
-	- Other common metasyntactic variables include bar, baz, and 3-letter words that end in oo, such as goo, moo, and boo.
+	- Other common metasyntactic variables include `bar`, `baz`, and 3-letter words that end in oo, such as `goo`, `moo`, and `boo`.

 ## Function return values
 ### Return values
 - A function can return a value or none at all.
-- A function has to indicate what type of value will be returned - which is done by setting the function's **return type** which is defined before the function's name.
+- A function has to indicate what type of value will be returned - which is done by setting the function's <mark class="hltr-trippy">return type</mark> which is defined before the function's name.
 	- For example, if the function returns an integer value, then `int` needs to be indicated before the function name.
 - If the function does not return a value, it has to indicate that it doesn't, which can be done by setting the function's return type as `void`.
 	- Do not put a return statement at the end of a void function.
 - It's always a good idea to leave a comment indicating what the return values mean.

 ### Status codes
-- The return value from `main()` is sometimes called a **status code (aka exit code)**, which is passed back to the caller of the program to indicate that the program has run successfully (or not).
+- The return value from `main()` is sometimes called a <mark class="hltr-trippy">status code</mark> (aka **exit code**), which is passed back to the caller of the program to indicate that the program has run successfully (or not).
 - If the status code is `0`, then the program ran normally.
 	- A non-zero status code is often used to indicate failure.
 - The C++ standard only defines the meaning of 3 status codes: